OnlyTerp/hermes-optimization-guide

 Quick Start

-# 1. Install Hermes
+# 1. Install Hermes (Linux/macOS/WSL2/Android)

 curl -fsSL https://raw.githubusercontent.com/NousResearch/hermes-agent/main/scripts/install.sh | bash

-# 2. Configure
+# 2. Configure providers and tools

 hermes setup

-# 3. Start chatting
+# 3a.
+Start chatting in the terminal

 hermes